naparuba/tanuki-www/content/pages/docs/guides/servers.md

 # Adding/Removing Servers

-Consul is designed to require minimal operator involvement, however any changes to the set of Consul servers must be handled carefully.
+XXX is designed to require minimal operator involvement, however any changes to the set of XXX servers must be handled carefully.
 To better understand why, reading about the [consensus protocol](/docs/internals/consensus.html) will be useful.
-In short, the Consul servers perform leader election and replication.
+In short, the XXX servers perform leader election and replication.
 For changes to be processed, a minimum quorum of servers (N/2)+1 must be available.
 That means if there are 3 server nodes, at least 2 must be available.